 - Received the "Leadership in the Profession: Mentoring Lawyer of the Year (Private Practice)" award at the Chambers USA Women in Law Awards Ceremony, 2015

-- Recognized by The Legal 500 as a leading leading lawyer in the United States for Insurance: Advice to Policyholders, 2011-2016.
-The 2016 edition notes that she is "‘extremely well-versed."
+- Recognized by The Legal 500 as a leading lawyer in the United States for Insurance: Advice to Policyholders, 2011-2020.

 - Featured as a "winning litigator" by The National Law Journal, 2013.

 - Named by The National Law Journal as one of the 50 Most Influential Women Lawyers in America, 2007

 - Named by Lawdragon magazine as one of the Top 500 “Leading Lawyers in America," 2005-2007, 2011-2020